Delicious! PNS gets end of year boon from Jokowi - ExBulletin

 As stated on the website of the State Secretariat, this decision is contained in Presidential Regulations (Perpres) 107/2021 and 108/2021.

-“This allowance is granted to improve the quality, achievements, dedication and productivity of officials who are fully appointed and assigned to functional posts,” said the regulation, quoted on Saturday (12/25/2021).
+“This allowance is granted to improve the quality, achievements, dedication and productivity of the performance of officials who are fully appointed and assigned to functional posts,” said the regulation, quoted on Saturday (12/25/2021).

 As a reminder, this allowance is taken from the State Revenue and Expenditure Budget (APBN) which is paid each month to the PNS assigned to the functional post.